(Posted with author's permission)

 I got pregnant again, we didn't find out the gender this time.
 We planned on birthing at a birthing center with midwives instead of the hospital.
 My husband again was adamant that if baby #2 was a boy, he would be circumcised.
 They have to match, they have to be the same.
 I prayed to the universe for a girl, even though I "knew" it was a boy.
 This time though, I wasn't going to give in.
 Two wrongs do not make a right.
 When you know better, you do better (Maya Angelou) and even though I knew better the first time, I wasn't going to make the same mistake twice.
 I wasn't going to let another baby of mine get stitches in his penis for no reason.
 I told my husband that if he really wanted it done, he would need to call the doctor, make the appointment, and take him in to have it done.
 Knowing his inability to do these sorts of things (ha!), I felt relieved inside.

 Thankfully, throughout the pregnancy, as he slowly processed the circumcision he witnessed, he began to "see the light".
-Believe it or not, what really sealed the deal for him was watching Penn and Teller's Bullshit! episode on circumcision (season 3, it's showtime folks, adult content warning, you can google it).
+Believe it or not, what really sealed the deal for him was watching Penn and Teller's Bullshit! episode on circumcision (it's showtime folks, adult content warning).
 Eye-opening with crude and vulgar humor, on a very sensitive subject, check it out.
 What really stood out for him was the reason why Americans started non-religious circumcision just over 100 years ago, if you don't know, you should definitely find out before making this decision!